 For the time being, there are no applicable solutions, unless you want to try and reduce the strain on the CPU with a few tweaks.
 This won’t address the problem, but your device should perform better.

-Here’s what to do in order to reduce lags and stutters on the Moto G9 devices:
+Here’s what to do to reduce lags and stutters on the Moto G9 devices:

 - Disable the Battery saver and re-enable it.